unyt-org/datex-specification/A1_Auth.md

 **Process flow**:

-Follow the **Restoring Process flow**.
-Optionally a QR-Code including the endpoint ID can be scanned to login from an external device (mobile).
+This processs follows the **Restoring Process flow**.
+Optionally, a QR-Code including the endpoint ID can be scanned to log in from an external device (mobile).